PFJ vs. MDF trim: what are the differences?

 See, PFJ is a process used by lumber yards to take smaller pieces of wood and put them together to make a larger/longer piece of wood.
 To do this, the pieces of wood have the edges cut similar to a comb’s teeth.
 These teeth are the exact opposite on each end so that they will lock together like a puzzle piece with other finger-jointed wood.
 These pieces are then glued together to make a stronger bond that will create what looks like one piece of wood.

-See also How to remove thinset from subfloor
+See also How to Preserve Birch Logs

 PFJ